 PADD 1 is highly dependent on refinery capacity and fuel delivery from outside the region.
 PADD 1A has no refineries and is entirely dependent on deliveries via rail, truck or marine vessel.
 While PADD 1B does have some refinery capacity, it is not enough to meet the region's fuel needs.
-In 2015, PADD 1 consumed 5,536,000 barrels per day but had refinery capacity of only 1,268,500 barrels per day (23 percent of consumption).63 In particular, PADD 1 relies heavily on refinery capacity and production from PADD 3 (Gulf Coast).
+In 2015, PADD 1 consumed 5,702,000 barrels per day but had refinery capacity of only 1,268,500 barrels per day (22 percent of consumption).
+In particular, PADD 1 relies heavily on refinery capacity and production from PADD 3 (Gulf Coast).
 Gulf Coast refineries and associated infrastructure are concentrated in coastal areas.
-Consequently, these facilities are vulnerable to disruption from tropical storms and hurricanes64.
+Consequently, these facilities are vulnerable to disruption from tropical storms and hurricanes.
 In recent years, several major hurricanes interrupted fuel supply from the Gulf Coast, including hurricanes Katrina and Rita in 2005, and Ike and Gustav in 2008, and Harvey in 2017.
+Most domestic ethanol used as an oxygenate blending component in finished motor gasoline is produced in PADD 2 and transported by rail car.